ujwala-123/Web_app_ml/README.md

 2. Navigate to the project directory cd myproject
 ### Create Django App
-1. In the project directory, create a new Django app using following command: python manage.py startapp demoapp
+1. In the project directory, create a new Django app using following command:<br>
+python manage.py startapp demoapp
 2. update this app name in 'INSTALLED_APPS' list in settings.py in the project directory.
 ### Set Up URL routing: